You’ve packed your bags, said your goodbyes and hit the road. Next stop: Fort Benning.

 While packing, you may realize you need rent self storage to store your family’s belongings.
 Don’t worry though — if you’re looking to store items temporarily, the government will even reimburse you for 60 days of self storage.

-Whether you’re looking only to store items during your move or long-term, Uncle Bob’s has four locations in Columbus on Williams Road, Miller Road, Armour Road and Amber Road that offer climate-controlled storage units.
+Whether you’re looking only to store items during your move or long-term, Life Storage has four locations in Columbus on Williams Road, Miller Road, Armour Road and Amber Road that offer climate-controlled storage units.
 There are also storage facility options in Phenix City, in the bordering state of Alabama.

 If your family is moving because of the military, you have enough things on your mind — storage should not be one of them.

-Uncle Bob’s Self Storage is proud to serve our troops!
+Life Storage is proud to serve our troops!
 If you’re looking for storage options during your move, let us help.
-Visit our website to learn more about storage rates and deals.
-If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us@unclebobsstorage.
+Visit our website and check out our storage space estimator.
+If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us@LifeStorage.

 Subscribe for Free Printables

 Join our mailing list to receive exclusive access to free giveaways once a month.